SzymiYay/esatto/README.md

 # PATIENT SERVICE

-Two versions of projects are on branch python-v1 and node-v1.
+Two versions of project are on branch python-v1 and node-v1.

 ## Contributing
 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".